-Pence brings law-and-order tour to city where Floyd died
+Pence, Ivanka bring law-and-order tour to city of Floyd

 Jeanelle Austin, 35, a racial justice leadership coach, has emerged as a lead caretaker of the George Floyd Memorial.
 Austin, who is Black, said Trump’s law-and-order message is code for increased law enforcement aiming to “make white people feel safe, but it is a direct threat to Black and brown communities,” she said.

-Rozenia Fuller, a pastor at Good News Baptist Church in Minneapolis, called Pence’s visit a “good idea” because she said interaction can change how the current social justice movement is perceived and further its goals.
+Rozenia Fuller, a pastor at Good News Baptist Church in Minneapolis, called the visit from Pence and Ivanka Trump a “good idea” because she said interaction can change how the current social justice movement is perceived and further its goals.

 “I think that proximity is everything.
 I think that they need to be here, boots on the ground, because they are receiving a false narrative about who we really are and what we really want,” said Fuller, who is Black.
 “I think any movement that cannot withstand the scrutiny of outside forces is a myth, so they are welcome.
 Everybody is welcome in this space.”